 Since 2008, global financial institutions have been fined more than $36 billion for non-compliance.
 With more regulations being added every year, banks, financial services and other organizations that deal with personal or sensitive information face increasingly large barriers in the delivery of their products or services.

-Increased regulation means organizations must conform to standards and continue to implement new systems and solutions to manage risk to their customers’ personal data.
+Continue to implement new systems and solutions to manage risk to their customers’ personal data.
 Anti-money laundering (AML), know your customer (KYC) and sanctions regulations led to approximately $10 billion of fines being issued in 2019 alone.

 Businesses must look at introducing new technologies and automated compliance monitoring to help reduce compliance fines and protect their brands.